-We love the authentic feel of Kitich Camp Matthews Forest.
+We love the authentic feel of Kitich Camp Mathews Forest.
 And it really is one of the best options in Kenya for walking safari!

 ACCESS & LOCATION:

-Kitich Camp is situated in the Matthews Forest, part of the spectacular Matthews Range.
-Specifically the camp is positioned within a verdant glade on the upper slopes of the mountains, a lovely location far from the well-worn tourist trail.
+Kitich Camp is situated in the Mathews Forest, part of the spectacular Mathews Range.
+Specifically, the camp is positioned within a verdant glade on the upper slopes of the mountains, a lovely location far from the well-worn tourist trail.
 The camp is approached via a sandy road with acacia trees on each side, but lowlands soon give way to woodlands and a few buildings peep out from among the trees.

 Food and drink comes full board – and with notice, the chefs are willing to accommodate all diets.
 Many ingredients are sourced from the camp’s own vegetable garden and the cuisine incorporates some tasty Italian influences – the present owners are partly Italian and they bought the camp in 2008 from Giulio Bertolli, famous for his delicious olive oil!